 There’s never a dull moment when you have a little one running around.
-While it can be exciting to see them explore the world around them, sometimes having them (safely) in just the one spot can also be enjoyable – as you get to sit back and relax!
-But keeping your bub in the one spot can be tricky, unless you have a good baby bouncer.
+While it can be exciting to see them explore the world around them, sometimes having them figure out how everything works from just one spot in the house can be just as enjoyable.
+But keeping your bub settled in a particular area can be tricky, unless you have a good baby bouncer.

-Read on as we explore what the four brands in our 2019 review have to offer, plus tips on what to look for in a good baby bouncer.
+Read on as we explore what the three brands in our 2020 review have to offer, plus tips on what to look for in a good baby bouncer.

 Founded nearly 90 years ago, Fisher-Price has been a mainstay within the baby market, offering a wide variety of products for babies, infants and children.
 While currently operating as a subsidiary of Mattel, the Fisher-Price brand is available from a wide variety of retailers, such as Myer, Kmart and Target, and offers one of the largest ranges of baby bouncers and the like around.